 The penalties for OUI conviction are serious, and each subsequent conviction enhances the penalties.
 The consequences may involve such things as fines, license suspension, mandatory instillation of ignition interlock devices, and even prison time, depending on the number of prior convictions.
 If you are convicted, your personal freedoms will be severely affected.

-Seek the Guidance of an Experienced Springfield, MA OUI Lawyer
+Seek the Guidance of an Experienced Massachusetts Lawyer

-OUI convictions are prosecuted very strictly in the Commonwealth of Massachusetts, which is why you need the help of a Springfield, MA OUI attorney.
-I dedicate a large part of my practice to defending clients charged with drunk driving offenses because I believe they deserve strong representation.
-I am committed to fighting for the rights of my clients, and I will work diligently to develop a comprehensive defense strategy for your case.
-I understand how difficult it is to face OUI charges, but you can trust that I will work tirelessly to defend your freedoms.
-What are you waiting for?
-Do not risk your personal liberties; call The Law Offices of Joseph D. Bernard P.C. today!
+OUI convictions are prosecuted very strictly in the Commonwealth of Massachusetts, which is why you need the help of a Massachusetts OUI attorney.
+Attorney Joseph Bernard has dedicated a large part of his practice to defending clients charged with drunk driving offenses because he believes they deserve strong representation.
+Joseph Bernard is committed to fighting for the rights of his clients, and will work diligently to develop a comprehensive defense strategy for your case.
+Attorney Joseph Bernard understands how difficult it is to face OUI charges, but you can trust that he will work tirelessly to defend your freedoms.

 If you are facing OUI charges, contact Massachusetts OUI Attorney Joseph Bernard.